mikitz/discord-scheduler-bot/README.md

 2. Create a new Repl by clicking the ➕ in the upper-right corner
 3. Select Python as the Language
 4. Give it whatever title you want
-5. Hi the *+ Create Repl* button
+5. Hi the `+ Create Repl` button
 ### Step #2: Setting up `main.py`
-1. You'll see 1 file called `main.py`
+1. You'll see a file called `main.py`
 2. Open it and copy and paste the code from the bot's [main.py](https://github.com/mikitz/discord-scheduler-bot/blob/main/main.py)
 3. Hit `Ctrl+S` to save.
 ### Step #3: Setting up `keep_alive.py`
-1. Create a new file called *keep_alive.py*
+1. Create a new file called `keep_alive.py`
 2. Open it and copy and paste the code from the bot's [keep_alive.py](https://github.com/mikitz/discord-scheduler-bot/blob/main/keep_alive.py)
 3. Hit `Ctrl+S` to save.
 ### Step #4: Modify the Code in `main.py`
-1. Open `main.py` and find the section that is between the lines that have numerous ⚠️ emoji on them:
+1. Open `main.py` and find the section that is between the lines that have numerous ⚠️ emoji on them (lines 18 - 24):
-    - **Note that I have not tested this with any timezone other than the Chicago and Seoul timezones.**
+    - **⚠️ I have not tested this with any timezone other than the Chicago and Seoul timezones.**
+    - **⚠️ You must change the below 4 variables, else the bot will *NOT* work on your server(s).**
+    - You can find an applicable timezone in [timezones.txt]()
     ```
     # ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
     # Set these to whatever you need